Macros | |

 Define to determine if code is being built for 32 bit Advanced RISC Machine processors.

-If this define exists, then you are creating code that runs on the Advanced RISC Machines 32 bit line of processors.
+If this define exists, then the code runs on the Advanced RISC Machines 32 bit line of processors.
 The Gameboy Advanced, Nintendo DS, Nokia NGage, Apple iPad/iPhone/iPod and certain cell phones will have this define present.

 #define BURGER_ARM64 |